DeveloperC286/is_affected/is_affected/README.md

     - cargo install is_affected --version ^0
   script:
     - cd monorepo/
-    # Check the monorepo is affected in the merge request or else skip the stage.
+    # Check that the directory 'monorepo/' is affected in the merge request or else skip the stage.
-    - /usr/local/cargo/bin/is_affected --from-reference "origin/$CI_MERGE_REQUEST_TARGET_BRANCH_NAME" --affects-current-directory || exit 0
+    - /usr/local/cargo/bin/is_affected --from-reference "origin/${CI_MERGE_REQUEST_TARGET_BRANCH_NAME}" --affects-current-directory || exit 0
     - ... rest of the stage
   rules:
     - if: $CI_MERGE_REQUEST_ID